Northeastern Siberia, Arctic America. Winters to Japan, northern Mexico, Gulf coast.

 Tundra (summer), marshes, grainfields, prairies, ponds, bays.

-Those that are most common in the east are pure white with black wing tips, pink feet and stout pink bill with black margin.
+Those that are most common in the East are pure white with black wing tips, pink feet and stout pink bill with black margin.
 Juveniles are mottled with brownish-gray and have a dark bill.
-In the west and along the Gulf coast most individuals are white but blue phase occurs (formerly considered a seperate species, the Blue Goose, Chen caerulescens) with upper parts bluish-gray, under-parts brownish gray, head and upper neck white, pinkish bill and feet.
-The voice is a high pitched nasal barking.
+In the West and along the Gulf coast most individuals are white but blue phase occurs (formerly considered a separate species, the Blue Goose, Chen caerulescens) with upper parts bluish-gray, under-parts brownish gray, head and upper neck white, pinkish bill and feet.
+The voice is a high-pitched nasal barking.

 Noisy in flight.
 More terrestrial than ducks, grazes on land.
 Gregarious most of the year.

 Probably mate for life.
 Four to eight white eggs are laid in a large cup of moss and grass, lined with down.
 Nesting is often in loose colonies.

 See what other animals are Native to Utah.